How to Improve PCOS Naturally using Functional Nutrition

 Stress management is a KEY piece of hormonal balance since adrenal health has the ability to impact the function of your sex hormones.
 Evaluate your sources of stress, reduce what you can and build in stress-relieving activities daily.
 A few solid options include meditation, journaling, massage, acupuncture and gentle exercise.

 Sleep!
 Even one night of insufficient sleep will impair insulin sensitivity.
 Aim for 7-9 hours every. single. night.
+A few of my go-to sleep supporters are blue light blocking glasses and a great eye mask (I’ve tried a LOT and this is my favorite).

 vitamin D - plays an essential role in hormone and immune health